mklimek1/final-project/phrase-00-overview.md

 [Phrase](https://phrase.com/) (earlier: Memsource) is a cloud-based translation management system, which also includes a CAT tool.
 It is completely web-based, meaning it is used via a web browser.

 In this project, Phrase CAT web editor ver.
-23.18.1 was used.
+23.18.1 was used. <!-- Which abbreviation do you use for "version": v. or ver.?
+AFAIR, it was "v." in other files -->

-Phrase was chosen, because the author uses Phrase CAT editor thanks to the courtesy of a translation agency.
+Phrase was chosen, because the author uses a Phrase CAT editor thanks to the courtesy of a translation agency.
 However, a trial account was created to configure Markdown filters and import the test file.

 The discussion of the test file in Phrase is grouped into three sections: